| | |

 Instructions

-- Butter one side of each slice of bread and place a large skillet over medium heat.
+• Butter one side of each slice of bread (about 1 1/2 teaspoons for each slice) and place a large skillet over medium heat.
 Place the bread in the skillet, butter side down, and toast until browned.
 You may have to toast the bread in batches.

-- Place 2 slices of bread on a baking sheet, toasted side down and spread bechamel sauce over 2 slices.
+• Place 2 slices of bread on a baking sheet, toasted side down, and spread béchamel sauce over them.

-- Top each slice of bread with about 1 1/2 ounces of ham and 1/2 ounce of Gruyère cheese.
+• Top each slice of bread with about 1 1/2 to 2 ounces of ham and about 2 tablespoons of Gruyère cheese.
 Place the 2 remaining slices of bread on the Gruyère layer, toasted side up.

-- Spread the remaining bechamel over the top of each sandwich and sprinkle with the remaining Gruyère cheese.
-Optionally, top each sandwich with 1 tablespoon of Parmesan cheese.
+• Spread the remaining béchamel over the top of each sandwich and sprinkle them with the remaining 4 tablespoons of Gruyère cheese.
+If desired, top each sandwich with 1 tablespoon of Parmesan cheese.

-- Bake the sandwiches in the preheated oven for 4 to 6 minutes, or until the cheese is melted.
+• Bake the sandwiches in the preheated oven for 4 to 6 minutes, or until the cheese is melted.
 Increase the oven to broil and broil for 2 to 3 minutes, until the cheese is lightly browned.
+Watch carefully.

 Nutrition